Surgery can help to alleviate pain when symptoms present themselves. The procedure can also help you live a normal life.

 Much like a hiatal hernia, umbilical hernias are diagnosed with a combination of physical exam and imaging technology.
 While many hernias are harmless, surgery can help if pain or other complications present themselves.

-Epigastric hernias occur when organ tissue or fatty tissue pushes through the abdominal wall in the area between the chest and belly button.
+Epigastric hernias occur when an organ or fatty tissue pushes through the abdominal wall between the chest and belly button.
 When this happens, a bulge can appear, and sometimes a tear.

 Many epigastric hernias present no symptoms at all.
 They can also come and go at will.
 You may not notice the bulge unless you are straining, crying, or having a bowel movement.